nktice/AMD-AI/README.md

 # ln -s /path/to/models models
 ```

-And here's the command to start the interface... note that it takes some time to download components the first time it runs.
+Note that to run the script :
 ```bash
 source run.sh
 ```

+It does download some things the first time it runs.
 The exllamav2 loader works with most GPTQ models.
 This is the best choice as it is fast.
 Some models that won't load that way will load with AutoGPTQ - but without Triton ( triton seems to break things ).
 Also worth noting, I've had things work on one card or the other, but not on both cards,